kgoedecke/plugin-directory/README.md

 - [Artboard Multi Scale](https://github.com/weibeld/artboard-multi-scale), by Daniel Weibel: Scale an Artboard to multiple dimensions at once.
 - [Excel Content Sync](https://github.com/wousser/SketchExcelContentSync), by Wouter Bron:
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
-- [Colors In Use](https://github.com/icona79/Sketch---Colors-in-use), by Matteo Gratton: Copy a list of all the used colors in your layers
-- [List Font Families in Styles](https://github.com/icona79/Sketch---List-Font-Families-in-use), by Matteo Gratton: Copy a list of all the used font families active in your text styles.
-- [ImageOptim Sketch Plugin](https://github.com/imageoptim/sketch-plugin), by ImageOptim: ImageOptim plugin for the Sketch app